ClusterHQ/flocker/docs/introduction/index.rst

 Demo
 ----

-This demo shows both the Flocker Docker plugin in conjunction with the :ref:`Volumes CLI <labs-volumes-cli>` and :ref:`Volumes GUI <labs-volumes-gui>`.
+This demo shows both the Flocker plugin for Docker in conjunction with the :ref:`Volumes CLI <labs-volumes-cli>` and :ref:`Volumes GUI <labs-volumes-gui>`.

 .. raw:: html